 David Walsh and Zeljko Ranogajec rose from humble Hobart university students to become two of the most successful professional gamblers in history.
 Their betting group turns over literally billions of dollars each year.

-We’ve summarised the highlights below so you can learn:
+We’ve summarised the highlights from this rare public conversation with David Walsh below, so you can learn:

 It’s a smart market